dereneaton/ipyrad/docs/analysis.rst

 Other features include: using weighted quartets (see :ref:`Avni et al. 2014<weighted_quartets>`)

+Instead of the code below and just link to the cookbook recipe for this.

 First launch parallel engines using ipcluster as described in the `running the ipyrad API in parallel` section.